-At Inspire Speech Therapy™ we understand the importance of enticing and inspiring a child to perform.
-While most therapies bribe, reward, or force children to achieve a certain goal or outcome, we emphasize the process and the product.
-For children to master and generalize skills, and create positive changes in the brain, they must enjoy the process of practicing these skills.
-The process of leanring and thinking must be positive.
-Simply reimforcing the outcome, or the child’s success, does not acehive that.
+At Inspire Speech Therapy™, we understand the importance of enticing and inspiring a child to perform.
+While many therapies bribe, reward, or force children to achieve a certain goal or outcome, we emphasize the process and the product.
+For children to master skills and create positive changes in the brain, they must enjoy the process of learning and practicing.
+The process of learning must be positive.

 The Speech Therapy team at The Floortime Center® has always focused on social-emotional development while improving communication and thinking in children with special needs.
 However, since the main focus of Dr. Greenspan’s Model is social-emotional health, we’ve also seen comprehensive improvements while applying his model to a broader range of children and diagnoses.

 - Articulation Disorders,

 - Apraxia/Dyspraxia, and